Oct 24, 2022

 sudo apt update

-After that, you can install Node.js by running the following command.
+- After the update is complete, install Node.js by entering the following command:

 sudo apt install npm

 - Enter your password and confirm the installation.

 - Finally, check the Node.js and NPM version numbers to confirm it has been successfully installed.
 The command-line will return the installed version number after you enter these commands: